 Requests are forwarded to a WebLogic Server instance in which SSL has not been enabled

-To add the Virtual User Authentication provider to the security realm using the WebLogic Server Administration Console, complete the following steps:
+To add and configure the Virtual User Authentication provider using the WebLogic Server Administration Console, complete the following steps: